 We operate a fleet of autonomous marine vehicles:

-We provide services to companies and public administrations:
+We provide services to companies, research institutions and public administrations:

 We operate a dedicated technical infrastructure in Pasaia: